 IVF Spain writes…

-At IVF Spain the most important factor is the patient and her tranquility – and so, after learning that Anita was not getting the required results with her medication plan, an alternative plan went immediately into effect while ensuring her dream of parenthood.
+At IVF Spain the most important factor is the patient and her tranquillity – and so, after learning that Anita was not getting the required results with her medication plan, an alternative plan went immediately into effect while ensuring her dream of parenthood.

-We have overcome that hurdle and now, in October, it is planned that Anita and Simon will visit the clinic IVF Spain in order to complete their egg donation fertility treatment.
+We have overcome that hurdle and now, in October, it is planned that Anita and Simon will visit the clinic IVF Spain in order to complete their egg donation treatment.
 That will allow them to be one step closer to their big dream: becoming parents.